coillarach/SET09102/practicals/troubleshooting.md

 There is one more change to this file, and that is to modify the output type.
 Currently, the project is configured to generate a `.exe` file, but the test requires a `.dll`.
-Because `.dll` is rhe default, we can create that output type when running a test and a `.exe` otherwise by adding a condition to the `<OutputType>` element as shown below.
+Because `.dll` is the default, we can create that output type when running a test and a `.exe` otherwise by adding a condition to the `<OutputType>` element as shown below.

 ```xml